 These popular falls are easy to access via a short paved trail in Gooseberry Falls State Park.

-Split Rock River Waterfall
+Split Rock State Park Waterfall

 Split Rock Lighthouse State Park, Two Harbors, MN

 You’ll need to get out your hiking boots to see the cascades on the Split Rock River.
-At the state park, take the Split Rock River Loop Trail, one of our favorite North Shore day hikes, to get a close-up view of the river gorge and waterfalls.
+At the state park, take the Split Rock River Loop Trail.
+One of our favorite North Shore day hikes to get a close-up view of the river gorge and waterfalls.

 Beaver Falls